Princeton-CDH/startwords/content/issues/1/data-beyond-vision/index.md

 {{</ wrap >}}

 ### Insights
-{{< figure src="images/2d-stacked-bar-v2-01.svg" alt="A series of stacked bar charts comparing the number of members, numbers of borrowers, and borrowing events, and the portion of new and renewed members among each of these categories." caption="Membership activities of Shakespeare and Company Lending Library from 1919–194 represented as stacked bar charts."  desc_id="stackedbar-desc" >}}
+{{< figure src="images/2d-stacked-bar-v2-01.svg" alt="A series of stacked bar charts comparing the number of members, numbers of borrowers, and borrowing events, and the portion of new and renewed members among each of these categories." caption="Membership activities of Shakespeare and Company Lending Library from 1919–194 represented as stacked bar charts."  desc-id="stackedbar-desc" >}}
 {{< wrap class="txt-only" >}}
 ⩩-----------------------------------------------------------------------------------⟩
 | FIGURE.
 A series of stacked bar charts comparing the number of members, numbers of borrowers, and borrowing events, and the portion of new and renewed members among each of these categories.